--Main Conference Paper Submission Deadline: 16 January 2023
+-Extended Main Conference Paper Submission Deadline: 31 January 2023 (formerly 16 January)

 -Doctoral Colloquium Paper Submission Deadline: 30 January 2023

 -Standard Conference Registration Fee Deadline: 26 March 2023

 Points of Contact: